nashiradeer/deerlin-for-jekyll/README.md

 Object used to enable deprecated features that aren't supported anymore.

 ### deprecated-features.enabled
 Enable the deprecated features.
-It is recommended to not set this property as ``true`` since these features are not fixed.
+It is recommended to not set this property as ``true`` since these features are not maintained anymore.

 ### deprecated-features.logomark
 URL for the logo that gonna be used as website title in the desktop mode.